-Whether you have already retired to France or are looking to do so, it would be understandable if you saw the process largely in terms of choosing where to live in the country and purchasing a property, rather than necessarily devoting a lot of your attention to the tax and financial aspects.
+Whether you have already retired or thinking about retiring to France from the UK, it would be understandable if you saw the process largely in terms of choosing where to live in the country and purchasing a property, rather than necessarily devoting a lot of your attention to the tax and financial aspects.

 However, to take such a limited view would be a mistake.
-The reality is that, while there is no shortage of practical and logistical matters to deal with for anyone retiring to France, the responsible management of their finances should also be one of the very top priorities they have.
+The reality is that, while there is no shortage of practical and logistical matters to deal with for anyone retiring to France from the UK, the responsible management of their finances should also be one of the very top priorities they have.

 Furthermore, it’s something that as a would-be retiree yourself, you will need to keep thinking about – and managing – once you have ‘completed’ your move to France.

-We’re referring to such things as tax and estate planning, reviewing your pensions, and ensuring you have the right structure for your investment portfolio – tasks that might not all be very glamorous, but which will nonetheless greatly affect the peace of mind you enjoy as someone who has retired to France.
+We’re referring to such things as tax, income tax, estate planning, reviewing your pensions, and ensuring you have the right structure for your investment portfolio – tasks that might not all be very glamorous, but which will nonetheless greatly affect the peace of mind you enjoy as someone who has retired to France.

 So, what are some of the key steps that you will need to attend to when it comes to the financial and tax aspects of your move?